Wcubed/asset_explorer/readme.md

 - [x] Auto-complete tag input with known tags.

 # Whishlist
+- [ ] Log the date when an image was last scanned / made a thumbnail for.
+If the image on disk is newer, invalidate any automatic tags and thumbnails and re-scan the image.
 - [ ] Ability to quickly colorize images.
 - [ ] Ability to add frames / backdrops / backgrounds to images.
+- [ ] Ability to save those generated images in a folder.
     - Frame goes around the image, and is transparent in the middle.
     - Backdrop goes behind the image and contains it. (like one of those hexagon tiles) Maybe find a different name for that?
     - Background fills the entire image and goes behind everything.
 - [ ] Allow the moving of assets between folders?
+- [ ] Also show subdirectories in the directory tree that don't contain assets.
 - [ ] Allow for renaming assets?
 - [ ] Filter images by size?
 - [ ] Allow dragging the image to copy it to for example a file input of another application (QDrag?)